 Tip 2 – Improve your existing furniture

-Before you start throwing out all of the furniture in the room it might be worth considering if it can be updated or improved.
+Before you start throwing out all of the furniture in the room it might be worth considering if it can be updated or improved by upcycling it.
 One of the biggest trends right now in interior design is repurposed and reupholstered furniture, especially with wooden furniture.
 As the vintage look has never been more popular, we are seeing a huge rise in people repurposing old tables and chairs, bringing new life to something that was once nearly thrown away.

 Tip 3 – Feature Wall